harrytruman/network-config/group_vars/README.md

   │   │   └── special.yaml
   │   ├── nxos
   │   │   └── main.yml
+  │   │   └── vault.yaml
+  │   │   └── extra.yaml
   │   ├── aci
   │   │   └── main.yaml
+  │   │   └── vault.yaml
+  │   │   └── unique.yaml
   │   ├── f5
   │   │   └── main.yaml
+  │   │   └── vault.yaml
+  │   │   └── more_vars.yaml
 ```

+And Ansible allows you to reference variables defined as either `hostvars` _or_ `groupvars`, via the `hostvars` definition which invokes them both.
+And then you can work your way down the chain.

-In practice, any of the above IOS, NXOS, ACI, or F5 `groupvars` would be called like so:
+With any of the above examples -- IOS, NXOS, ACI, or F5 -- and regardless of which file they're in -- these `groupvars` can be referenced individually _or_ dynamically, like so:
 ```
   hostvars['{{ inventory_host }}']['ansible_network_os']['var']
 ```

 And for broader infrastructure projects, this sort of structure scales well:
 ```